michael-greider/noctalia-iwd/README.md

 - **Signal/rate/band**: Requires `iw` package.
 Without it, these fields are empty (cosmetic only).
 - **Connectivity check**: Uses `curl` to hit Google's connectivity endpoint.
 Without `curl`, reports "unknown".
 - **Noctalia v5**: This targets v4 only. v5 is a full C++ rewrite with its own networking stack.

+## Notes
+- **V5 Rewrite**: If you like this repo let me know what tweaks you'd wanna see in Noctalia, clean C++ is a great direction for noctalia.
+When it drop's i will make a similar mini project to fit into it.
+Changing ~30 lines of QML was harder for me than custom NPU tiling layouts.

 ## License